-Kawasaki disease causes inflammation in the walls of medium-sized arteries throughout the body, including the coronary arteries (which supply blood to the heart).
-It is also called mucocutaneous lymph node syndrome because it affects lymph nodes, skin, and the mucous membranes inside the mouth, nose, and throat.
+It is also clinically referred to as mucocutaneous lymph node syndrome because it aggressively affects the body's lymph nodes, skin, and the mucous membranes inside the mouth, nose, and throat.

-While high fever and peeling skin can be frightening, the disease is treatable.
-Most children recover without serious problems if treated early.
+While a persistently high fever and peeling skin can be incredibly frightening for parents to witness, the disease is highly treatable.
+Most children recover completely without any long-term serious problems if they are treated early.

 Symptoms by Phase